-If you are ready to begin your claim for negligence at University Hospital of Wales, there are a number of ways in which you can do this:
+If you are ready to begin making University Hospital of Wales negligence claims, there are a number of ways in which you can do this:

 By phone – Just give one of our advisors a call on our freephone number 0800 073 8801 for advice and if you could be eligible to make a claim, we could put you in contact with a personal injury solicitor from our panel who could assist you with your claim.

-By email – If you prefer you can email us on firstname.lastname@example.org, we will aim to respond to your email within 3 hours.
+By email – If you prefer you can email us at email@example.com, we will aim to respond to your email within 3 hours.